Heavy Weather

 through the murk on the screen.

-beneath the stream of a sun he knows,
+beneath the stream of the sun he knows,

-and at once, it seems that he has his nose.
+it seems to be he has his nose.

 At last, he sheds his layers, his hat,